Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 Exposing or Hiding Bars

-Now that you’ve specified the vertical size of each bar in the app layout – including whether some of these bars even exist – you can now tell the designer to expose a bar or leave it hidden.
+Now that you’ve specified the vertical size of each bar in the app layout, you can tell the designer whether to expose a bar or leave it hidden.

 In addition, you can adjust the slope of one edge of each of the exposed bars.
 By reducing the slope from the default value of 90 degrees, you can provide greater manual and visual access to that bar.
 Note that the additional access has to come from the adjacent bar.
 If you’re exposing two bars that are next to each other, this option won’t have any effect on the keyguard.
 This page provides a detailed explanation of this option.

 Finally, you can add rounded internal corners to your bars to improve the overall strength of the keyguard.
-If you select “no,” the bar will have 90-degree internal corners.
-If you choose “yes,” the internal corners will be rounded:
+Setting the radius to zero causes all bar openings to be rectangles with 90-degree corners.

 If you want to expose just certain regions of a message or command bar, you can choose to set the “expose…” option to “no” and then cut openings in that solid bar.
 For those items that you do want to expose, by providing the location and size of the openings in “openings_and_additions.txt”.
 Follow the instructions on this page to provide those instructions.
 This same approach can be taken if you want more control over the shape of a bar or the slopes of its sides.